Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Optional: Nginx configuration example
 ---------------

-It is recommanded to run the Parsec metaserver behind a nginx reverse proxy.
-Here a basic example of the nginx configurration.
+It is recommended to run the Parsec metaserver behind a reverse proxy like [NGINX](http://nginx.org/en/docs), [configured as an HTTPS server](http://nginx.org/en/docs/http/configuring_https_servers.html).

+Here is a basic example of the nginx installation and configuration using self-signed certificate.
+The configuration shall be edited depending of your network infrastructure.

 Install `nginx`:
 ```bash
 $ sudo apt-get install nginx -y